malmans2/JHU-MITgcm_Tools/README.md

 - Image: MATLAB R2016a
 - Public Volumes: Ocean Circulation
 ```
-3. `:arrow_forward:` Click on the green play button.
+3. Click on the green play button.

 The workspace contains:
 ```markdown